bengrunfeld/study-notes/cheesemaking/cheese_science.md

 Salt, aka `sodium chloride` is very important in the creation of superior cheese.

 The first job of salt is to slow down, then bring to a halt, the production of acid in cheese.
-It does this by stopping the starter culture bacteria., which are sensitive to salt, from growing.
+It does this by stopping the starter culture bacteria, which are sensitive to salt, from growing.
 When they stop growing, they also stop producing lactic acid.

 By stopping the `pH` at the right spot, you help ensure the right finished flavor and texture in cheese.